tianocore/edk2/ShellBinPkg/ReadMe.txt

                           KNOWN LIMITATIONS
 ============================================================================
 1. RM can delete current working directory via other map name.
-2. DrvCfg is not functional.
+2. DrvCfg does not overlap boot manager functionality.
 3. ifConfig permanent settings are under investigation (may not function correctly)
 4. Shell documentation is in development and forthcoming.